 Vacant apartments or homes are a major fact of life in Iuka Ravine.
 The current real estate vacancy rate here is 19.0%.
 This is higher than the rate of vacancies in 86.2% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-One of the unique characteristics of the Iuka Ravine neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.2% of the neighborhoods in America.
+The Iuka Ravine neighborhood stands out for having an average per capita income lower than 95.2% of the neighborhoods in the United States.
 In a nation where 1 out of every 4 children lives in poverty, the Iuka Ravine neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 Also, one of the really interesting characteristics about the Iuka Ravine neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 2.8% of college-friendly places to live in the state of Ohio.